 Editor’s Picks – Best Student Credit Cards

 This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% on groceries (for the first $1,500 of combined net purchases in both categories quarterly) as well as 1% cash back on everything else.
 You’ll also get an online-exclusive $100 initial rewards bonus for spending $500 in the first 90 days and a 10% bonus when redeeming rewards as a direct deposit to a Bank of America savings or checking account.
 There is no annual fee.

 This card is great for students who plan to eat out frequently and spend a lot on entertainment, offering 2 points per $1 spent at restaurants and on things like movies, music, video games and more.
 You’ll also get a $25 initial bonus for spending at least $500 in the first 90 days your account is open, and there is no annual fee.

 This card’s primary draw for students with wanderlust is its 20,000-point initial bonus for spending at least $1,000 within 90 days of account opening, which is available only to online applicants and redeemable for a $200 travel-related expense.
 But its ongoing rewards aren’t too shabby either, offering 1.5 points per $1 spent across all purchases.
 There is no annual fee.

 Your means as a student are likely limited, so if you’re averse to the idea of placing a high security deposit, this secured card may be right for you.
-Certain applicants may only be required to place a security deposit as low as $49 in order to get a $200 credit line.
+Applicants must place a security deposit of $49, $99 or $200 for a credit line of $200-$3,000.
 Although you may have a lower deposit than a fully secured card, the drawback is that you won’t earn rewards.